Updated June 13, 2023

 Your every thought, every policy, every action, every ad has an impact on the brand loyalty of whomsoever is visible to it.
 There is an effect on sales caused by such actions.

 Talking of the financial aspect, marketing is a cost center.
 Having said that, ill-researched and implemented marketing activities can make it look like a cost center but a well-constructed marketing campaign works like an investment that pays for itself in sales and brand fortification.

 Now, let’s know whether branding is a cost center or not?
 Same again, on the exterior yes, it is a cost center.
 But, loyalty is the return that you get for it.

 “Branding is as important to the success of a firm or a non-profit as having financial lucidity, having awareness for the future along with quality personnel.”

-Branding is the vital substance for a prosperous action.
+Branding is a vital substance for a prosperous action.
 Initially, it may seem a cost center like any effective employees, business innovators or financial experts are, but what’s really costly is to escape it or have a substandard one.

 Wherever Marketing Ends, Branding Arises!

 Robert Bean of Northstar Partners has given a wonderful definition of a brand.
 He says that brand is a “promise delivered.”

 This is such a meaningful definition as it emphasizes that every brand owner makes certain promises to their customers, and to be successful in real terms they must deliver on those promises on each and every occasion.

-Those who think that brand is merely a name, color or badge are actually far away from the reality.
+Those who think that brand is merely a name, color or badge are actually far away from reality.
 A brand is everything and anything within a company.

 The purpose of a brand is to know your target audience, their wishes, and desires of the company and make them understand why you are better for them instead of your competitors.

 Some firms that are small in stature mostly do know their goals and objectives and as long as they remain small with relatively the same employees then they need not go over this exercise again.